-The OnePlus 5T is one of our favorite phones of the last year, and a worthy update to the OnePlus 5, the phone which it succeeded.
+The OnePlus 5T was one of our favorite phones of 2017, and a worthy update to the OnePlus 5, the phone it succeeded.
 Buy it and you get a more contemporary look, flagship specification, and a great camera — all at a reasonable price.

 Price and availability